riastrad/cyberbspace/posts/2022/books-last-year.md

 The premise is ingenious.
 It poses a lot of interesting questions about our ways of seeing one another in the cities we call home.
 The city in question could be Washington, D.C.
 It could be Chicago.

-Unfortunately, while the premise is one of the most thought provoking I've read in quite some time, Miéville fails to stick the narrative landing and I set the book down feeling unsatisified.
+Unfortunately, while the premise is one of the most thought provoking I've read in quite some time, Miéville fails to stick the narrative landing and I set the book down feeling unsatisfied.

 ### The Art of Asking Your Boss for a Raise *by Georges Perec*